 This CAR T-cell therapy is for the treatment of multiple myeloma in patients who have received at least four kinds of treatment regimens that have not worked or have stopped working.
 ABECMA® is a medicine made from your own white blood cells; the cells are genetically modified to recognize and attack your multiple myeloma cells.

 What is CAR T-Cell Therapy?

 CAR T-cell therapy works by taking a patient’s own white blood cells, called T-cells, and reprogramming them so that they can fight cancer cells.

-After an initial procedure to remove T-cells from the patient’s blood, the blood cells are sent to our laboratory at the Wesley Center for Immunotherapy at UH Seidman Cancer Center where they are genetically modified.
-This process usually takes eight days.
+After an initial procedure to remove T-cells from the patient’s blood, the blood cells are sent to a laboratory where they are genetically modified.
 They are then infused back into the patient’s body.

 Once inside the body, the modified immune cells are better able to recognize, attack and kill the cancer cells.
 They become, in essence, “living drugs,” specifically programmed to destroy that patient’s unique cancer cells.

-CAR T-cell immunotherapy gives new hope to lymphoma patients in whom other treatments have been unsuccessful.
+CAR T-cell immunotherapy gives new hope to leukemia, lymphoma, and multiple myeloma patients in whom other treatments have been unsuccessful.